“How can we optimize our conversion funnel to increase conversion rates?”🤷♂️

 Like for the previous step, you’ll have to look at the post-subscription reading rate (number of new subscribers with at least one article read after subscribing / number of new subscribers).
 If your new subscribers don’t read articles, there's probably a problem somewhere.

 Summarizing the summary #Inception

-After having made a series of articles presenting the subscription path for 11 content editors.
-After having summarized (with this paper) those articles.
-We wanted to the summarize that summary (#inception), that is, a Google Sheet presenting a condensed version of the key informations for each path:
+We made a series of articles presenting the subscription path on 11 publishers' websites.
+We summarized this in a white paper (here).
+But we wanted to summarize that summary (#inception).
+That is, we've made a Google Sheet presenting a condensed version of the key information for each subscription path:

 - The number of steps needed